l4rm4nd/shcheck/README.md

 Forked from original repo [shcheck](https://github.com/santoru/shcheck) and added following features:
 - added new `--audit` cli flag to display urls with missing headers grouped by header
 - added new `--nfile` cli flag to support passing an nmap xml file.
-The nmap xml will be parsed by [nmap-query-xml](https://github.com/honze-net/nmap-query-xml) by honze-net
+The nmap xml will be parsed by [nmap-query-xml](https://github.com/honze-net/nmap-query-xml) and all http(s) service urls are extracted for analyzation.
 - adjusted the Dockerfile and configured automatic builds by GitHub Actions.
-You can use the Docker image l4rm4nd/shcheck:latest from DockerHub if you want
+You can use the Docker image `l4rm4nd/shcheck:latest` from DockerHub if you want

 <p align="center">
     <img src="screenshot.png" alt="Output on Facebook" />